Salo (food): History

-Several historical factors contributed to the regional popularity of pork, and pork fat in particular: unlike cattle, which could be used as workforce, and whose meat would mostly be sold by villagers to urban inhabitants along with mutton, pigs were seen as a resource for own consumption.
+Several historical factors contributed to the regional popularity of pork, and pork fat in particular: unlike cattle, which could be used as workforce, and whose meat would mostly be sold by villagers to urban inhabitants along with mutton, pigs were seen as a resource for consumption.
 In Ukraine, this situation could be complemented by the fact that Islamic law forbids the consumption of pork, so pigs would be the only animal which couldn't be taken by Muslim raiders.
-In the 18th and 19th centuries even urban inhabitants of Ukraine would keep pigs, and their pastures would be sometimes be located in central parts of big cities, including Kyiv.
+In the 18th and 19th centuries even urban inhabitants of Ukraine would keep pigs, and their pastures would sometimes be located in central parts of big cities, including Kyiv.

 Production

 Production of salo varies between different countries and nations.
-For instance, among Ukrainians a pig would not be skinned after slaughtering, but instead its skin would be scorched on a fire, the fat would be cut into slabs, and blood removed from the animal would be used to make blood sausage.
+For instance, among Ukrainians and Romanians a pig would not be skinned after slaughtering, but instead its skin would be scorched on a fire, the fat would be cut into slabs, and blood removed from the animal would be used to make blood sausage.
 This differed from the traditional way of producing salo among Poles.